Yadukrishnan

 To be more clear, let's convert our previously created simple retry mechanism using cats-retry library.

 Firstly, we need to create a retry policy to support 5 retries with 500 millis gap between them.
 By default, cats-retry doesn't provide an in-built policy for the exact requirement above.
-However, it gives 2 separate policies; for number of retries and the time duration.
+However, it gives 2 separate policies; for a number of retries and the time duration.
 We can combine them to create the required policy.
 Let's look at them step-by-step:

 Create Retry Policy